-Site Item Supervision Visit Number Estimated Timing Inspection Date of Visit Meet site foremen and discuss works and program.
+ltem Site Supervision Visit Number Estimated Timing Inspection Date of Visit Meet site foremen and discuss works and program.
 Setting out site and protective fencing, ground protection- site organization.
-Visit 1 Prior to site clearance and demolition Fencing off the trees as marked on plan with Heras style fencing in accordance with British Standard 5837-exclude any works from these area and mark as SITES EXCLUSION ZONES Provide and insert ground protection for the duration of construction works; option use existing tarmac surfacing Setting out building, foundation excavation, trenches Visit 2 Prior to construction Carry out demolition and site clearance Set up site working area Excavations/ changes of soil levels- and foundation and positioning of pile drivers detailsinspect Visit 3 During construction Carry out construction Hand dig within RPA of trees -For new drain runs and unavoidable excavation within the RPA HAND DIG For new surfacing insert ground protection as above for use of site works On completion- removal of tree protection, planting and remedial works- removal Visit 4 Post completion On completion of works remove ground protection and protective fencing and carry out additional remedial works.
-Carry out landscape works-Cultivate by hand for all soft landscape works within the root protection areas of trees Monitor the condition of trees an annual basis
+Visit one Prior to site clearance and demolition Fencing off the trees as marked on plan with Heras style fencing in accordance with British Standard 5837-exclude any works from these area and mark as SITES EXCLUSION ZONES Provide and insert ground protection for the duration of construction works; option use existing tarmac surfacing.
+Carry out remedial soil improvements with the RPA of trees Setting out building, foundation excavation, trenches Visit two Prior to construction Set up site working area.
+Excavations/ changes of soil levels- and foundation and positioning of pile drivers' details-inspect Visit three During construction Carry out construction.
+Hand dig within RPA of trees -For new drain runs and unavoidable excavation within the RPA HAND DIG For new surfacing insert ground protection as above for use of site works On completion- removal of tree protection, planting, and remedial works- removal Visit four Post completion On completion of works remove ground protection and protective fencing and carry out additional remedial works.
+Carry out landscape works-Cultivate by hand for all soft landscape works within the root protection areas of trees.
+Monitor the condition of trees an annual basis.

-Appendix H: Plan 879.19.1A Tree Constraints Plan
+Appendix H: Plan 1227.24.1 Tree Constraints Plan

-Appendix I: Plan 879.19.2B Tree Surgery and Removal Plan
+Appendix I: Plan 1227.24.2 Tree Surgery and Removal Plan